iamshivamsingh-git/fitness-app-api/readme.md

 This project is a Fitness Class Booking API built with Django + Django REST framework.
 It allows user to

+1. Register and authenticate users
+   - Users can register with a username and password.
+   - Passwords are hashed and stored securely.
+   - JWT tokens are used for authentication.
-1. Browse and book fitness classes
+2. Browse and register for fitness classes
-2. Cancel Booking
+   - Users can filter classes by type and date.
+   - Each class has a fixed number of slots, which can be booked by users.
+   - Booking is restricted to one class per user at a time.
 3. View Personal Statistics
-   - ADMIN's can:
-4. Create, update, delete fitness classes
-5. View platform-wide booking statistics
+   - Users can view their booking history and upcoming classes.
+   - Admins can view all bookings and manage them.
+4. Classes can be created, updated, or deleted by admins.

-It uses JWT authenticatoin, enforces role-based access control, and include robust test coverage.
+It uses JWT authentication, enforces role-based access control, and includes robust test coverage.

 ## Setup Instructions: